XVIIarcano/Galileo-Microscope/Mods/Optical/Fine focus stage (untested)/readme.md

 ## Bill of Materials

+**This mod only changes the spider of the standard focuser, please refer to that BOM and instructions for the common parts, below is only what you will need specifically for this mod.**

 - One each of the STLs, printed using the same settings as the rest of the microscope

 - 3x 8x20 mm springs, same as those used in the standard focusing knob

-- 3x M3x40 mm SHCS screws and M3 nuts
+- 3x M3x40 mm SHCS screws and M3 lock nuts

 - 1x M3x50 mm SHCS screw, one M3 nut and 2x M3 locknuts

-- 4mm diameter PTFE tube (bowden), about 120 cm in total.
+- 4mm diameter PTFE tube (bowden), about 55 cm in total.

 - 3x M5x12 SHCS screws and nuts for locking the pipes (if you upgrade an existing spider you will recycle these).